How lovely it is always to sing praises to God, to praise him with our voices, to behold the glory of God, to sing down the Shekinah of God.

 David the psalmist was a man after God’s own heart because he usually steeps himself with songs and praises to God.
 The renowned philosopher St Augustine of Hippo will say that the man who sings well prays twice, singing is prayer on its own and an effective type or form of prayer.

 Singing is a talent and gift, it needs to be nurtured and groomed.
-There are people who are blessed with lovely voices as the sparrows of the fields, that when they open their mouth to pour praises to God, they bring down the presence of God, they carry the grace for singing.
+There are people who are blessed with lovely voices like the sparrows of the fields, that when they open their mouths to pour praises to God, they bring down the presence of God, and they carry the grace for singing.

-Remember that singing is a heavenly activity, a habit formed in heaven, a heavenly activity, the Cherubim and Seraphim all pour praises, the heavenly choirs of angels are charged with pouring praises to God, the twenty four elders fall down before the throne in adoration and reverence.
+Remember that singing is a heavenly activity, a habit formed in heaven, a heavenly activity, the Cherubim, and Seraphim all pour praises, the heavenly choirs of angels are charged with pouring praises to God, and the twenty four elders fall down before the throne in adoration and reverence.

 There are good choristers and there are bad choristers no doubt, and we will be looking at how to be a good chorister.
-Remember that pride is one of the vices that choristers are usually guilty of and the reason is not farfetched, when one continuously hears how good they are, if not properly guided and disposed, the tendency of falling victim to pride plays out and sometimes it is displayed unconsciously.
+Remember that pride is one of the vices that choristers are usually guilty of and the reason is not farfetched, when one continuously hears how good they are, if not properly guided and disposed of, the tendency of falling victim to pride plays out, and sometimes it is displayed unconsciously.

-So to be a good chorister, one must wear the garment of humility, so as to be devoid of pride and this humility will enable one take corrections when necessary, even if the person is the best chorister.
+So to be a good chorister, one must wear the garment of humility, so as to be devoid of pride and this humility will enable one make corrections when necessary, even if the person is the best chorister.
 Once a chorister is humble, there is this infectious aura around the person, you see other choristers drawn to the person like insects drawn to a beautiful fragranced plant and imagine the magic if the person is a good singer.
-So humility is an attractants but pride repels.
+So humility is an attractant but pride repels it.

-So it is the work of the music director or choir master to make sure that choristers are not bullied, that choristers are at home with each other, that both good singers and the supposed bad singers are not marginalized
+So it is the work of the music director or choirmaster to make sure that choristers are not bullied, that choristers are at home with each other, and that both good singers and the supposed bad singers are not marginalized

-Secondly, one must be tolerant, know that in the choir all of you came to groom voices, if you know it all, you wouldn’t be in the choir, so the choir is a place of growth, and as regards to growth, some are slowgrowers while others may be fast or moderate growers, depending on the growth rate of the individual, we are expected to carry all along.
+Secondly, one must be tolerant, know that in the choir all of you came to groom voices, if you know it all, you wouldn’t be in the choir, so a choir is a place of growth, and as regards growth, some are slow growers while others may be fast or moderate growers, depending on the growth rate of the individual, we are expected to carry all along.

 Fourthly, a good chorister must be regular at rehearsals.
 Music is dynamic and keeps improving, on daily basis, good music is been released and you can keep yourself abreast with such by coming to rehearsals so that you can practice.